skytap/well-architected-framework/security/README.md

 *Figure 2 -- Shared Responsibility Model*

-Additionally, resources deployed into Skytap should have clearly a clearly defined operating model:
+Additionally, resources deployed into Skytap should have a clearly defined operating model:

 -   Who is responsible for creation/deletion of virtual machines?